-In the first 90 days, varying nitrate concentrations in the effluent of the MBBR were measured.
+In the first 90 days (from November '20 until January '21), varying nitrate concentrations in the effluent of the MBBR were measured.
 High nitrate and nitrogen removal efficiencies alternate with lower values.
 The nitrate removal efficiency differs from 51% to 100%, achieving an average value of 80%.
 A similar trend can be noticed for the nitrogen removal efficiency, although the difference between minimum and maximum value, respectively 5% and 95%, is much larger.
 This can be explained by the high nitrite concentrations measured when the nitrogen removal efficiency is low.
-Nitrite concentrations up to 18.4 mgNO2-N/L were observed.
 This indicates clearly that the denitrification reaction is not complete and that nitrite is building up in the MBBR.
 High nitrite concentrations should be prevented at all cause because their presence is recognized to inhibit the growth of denitrifying bacteria (Rake and Eagon, 1980).
-Moreover, increased N2O emissions can be expected when nitrite is accumulating (Kampschreur et al., 2009).
-Knowing that the potential for global warming is roughly 300 times higher than CO2, the production of this greenhouse gas should certainly not be underestimated.
-Low COD/N ratios, oxygen concentrations greater than 0.4 mg O2/L, nitrite accumulation, low pH values (< 7.5) and rapid fluctuations of these parameters can give rise to increased N2O production during the denitrification process (Hanaki et al., 1992; Kamschreur et al., 2008; Tallec et al., 2006, Tallec et al., 2008).
-This means it is important to include NO2-N measurements while evaluating the MBBR denitrifying performance since they can be used as an indicator of long-term variations in N2O emissions and reveal abnormal process conditions (Kuokkanen et al., 2021).
-Nevertheless, Conthe et al. (2009) concluded that denitrification can act as a potential N2O sink since the N2O reducing capacity of a denitrifying community is in general higher than the producing capacity (factor of 2-10).
+Moreover, increased $N_2O$ emissions can be expected when nitrite is accumulating (Kampschreur et al., 2009).
+Knowing that the potential for global warming is roughly 300 times higher than $CO_2$ , the production of this greenhouse gas should certainly not be underestimated.
+Low COD/N ratios, oxygen concentrations greater than $O.4 \text{ mg } O_2/L$ , nitrite accumulation, low pH values (< 7.5) and rapid fluctuations of these parameters can give rise to increased $N_2O$ production during the denitrification process (Hanaki et al., 1992; Kamschreur et al., 2008; Tallec et al., 2006, Tallec et al., 2008).

-After day 90, the nitrate effluent concentrations show a clear increasing trend, resulting in a decreasing nitrate and nitrogen removal efficiency.
+In February '21, the nitrate effluent concentrations show a clear increasing trend, resulting in a decreasing nitrate and nitrogen removal efficiency.
 At day 124 (23 February 2021), only 21% nitrate removal efficiency and 23% nitrogen removal efficiency were observed.
 During this period also the coldest temperatures were measured inside the MBBR.
 However, the first 90 days already indicated that nitrate was not completely converted into nitrogen gas and an intervention was necessary.
 A good mixing is required to uniformly distribute the plastic carriers throughout the MBBR and to achieve satisfactory results.
-Since this mixing was minimized during the first 124 days (to limit oxygen uptake), it was chosen to intensify the mixing, i.e. 5 min aeration/hour instead of 3 min aeration/3hours.
-The grey vertical line in Figure 5, Figure 6 and Figure 7 indicates when the intervention occurred.
+Since this mixing was minimized during the first 124 days (to limit oxygen uptake), it was chosen to intensify the mixing, i.e., 5 min aeration/hour instead of 3 min aeration/3hours.
+The grey vertical line in Figure 6 indicates when the intervention occurred.
 After a short adaption period, both low nitrate and nitrite concentrations are observed, indicating the complete denitrification.
 This statement is also supported by the low TN concentrations.
-An average TN concentration of 6.5 mgN/L between day 158 (29 March 2021) and day 221 (31 May 2021) is determined, resulting in an increased nitrate and nitrogen removal efficiency of 87% and 78%.
+An average TN concentration of 6.5 mg N/L between day 158 (29 March 2021) and day 221 (31 May 2021) is determined, resulting in an increased nitrate and nitrogen removal efficiency of 87% and 78%.